2018 Sulawesi earthquake and tsunami: Response

 In the following days, thousands of people began to evacuate from Palu, either via air or land.
 The Indonesian National Board for Disaster Management noted that, as of 11 October, 18,353 had evacuated from Palu.
-More than 16,000 people were evacuated to Makassar, Balikpapan or Jakarta.
+More than 16,000 people were evacuated to Makassar, Balikpapan, Samarinda, Surabaya, Tarakan or Jakarta.
 As people began to flee, reports of fuel shortages became widespread.
 The Indonesian state-owned oil company Pertamina stated that many of their gas stations had run out of fuel due to the mass exodus.
 Food shortage was reported throughout the city, and survivors screamed for foods outside a military command in Palu.

 The city of Palu became chaotic as multiple convenience stores were looted.
 During a live TV broadcast of the rescue mission in Tatura Mall, the rescue attempt was interrupted as dozens of looter raided the mall.
 The Indonesian National Police initially condoned the looting for "emergency purpose" and the Indonesian Government, including President Joko Widodo and Commander of the Indonesian National Armed Forces Hadi Tjahjanto, initially refuted claims of widespread looting in Palu.
 The Indonesian Government was also heavily criticized by the public for allowing looting to take place for "emergency reasons".
 On 2 October, the Indonesian Government ordered the Indonesian National Police to capture any remaining looters.
 The Indonesian Government later clarified their statement.
 As aid distribution was hampered due to the destruction in the city, the government announced that any foods, drinks and essential aids that had been taken from any convenience store in Palu would be paid by the government.

 There were also reports that trucks carrying logistics and fuel were looted in and around the city of Palu.
 Due to the rising number of looting, soldiers were also dispatched to secure any remaining convenience store and also to secure the aid distribution.
 The Indonesian National Police dispatched 1,400 personnel to Palu and Donggala while the Indonesian National Armed Forces sent 3 battalion of army.
 This resulted in minor clashes between authorities and locals.